ctran93/The-Role-of-Cryptocurrency-in-Optimizing-a-Mixed-Asset-Portfolio/README.md

 # The Role of Cryptocurrency in Optimizing a Mixed-Asset Portfolio

+This project is built and developed on my previous one [Modern Portfolio Optimization](https://github.com/ctran93/Modern-Portfolio-Optimization-R).

 This section is just for financial reporting and analyzing only.
 Back-end code in Python could be found [here](https://github.com/ctran93/The-Role-of-Cryptocurrency-in-Optimizing-a-Mixed-Asset-Portfolio/blob/main/The%20Role%20of%20Cryptocurrency%20in%20Optimizing%20a%20Mixed-Asset%20Portfolio.ipynb).

 ## Table of Contents
-1. Executive Summary
+I. Executive Summary
-2. Data Import
+II.
+Data Import
-3. Financial Analysis
+III.
+Financial Analysis
-4. Portfolio Optimization
+IV.
+Portfolio Optimization
+V. Code Running Video

 ## I. Executive Summary
 On the last trading day of 2022 (December 30th), the Wall Street Journal claimed the year of 2022 as **"[one of the worst years for markets in recent history](https://www.wsj.com/articles/global-stocks-markets-dow-update-12-30-2022-11672403899)"**.
 Not only bonds but also risky assets like stocks and cryptocurrencies faced extreme crashes in price.
 Especially, the most popular cryptocurrency - **Bitcoin** - finished 2022 with a price of only around 17,000 USD - a significant drop from its all-time high of over 65,000 USD in November 2021.
 Yet, before the "Crypto Winter" came, Bitcoin and other cryptocurrencies had had a meteoric rise during the pandemic before reaching their all-time high in late 2021.
 This leads to the fact that even currently suffering from a great discount, a huge number of long-term cryptocurrency holders still outperformed the market.
 Given this information, the question here is **whether or not an allocation to Bitcoin would improve the overall performance of a traditional portfolio which includes a set of various securities**.